-1. (1) In this Act, unless the context indicates otherwise- (i) established by section 4; (i) (ii) (iii) "appeal tribunal" means the National Liquor Appeal Tribunal established by section 19(1); (iii) (iv) "beer" means- 10 (a) a drink manufactured by the fermentation of a mash of malt, with or without cereals and flavoured with hops; (b) ale, cider or stout; or (c) any substance or other fermented drink- (i) manufactured as or sold under the name of beer, ale, cider or stout; 15 or (ii) declared to be beer under subsection $(2)(a)$ , if it contains more than one per cent by volume of alcohol, but does not () include sorghum beer; (vii) 20 (V) "chairperson" means the relevant chairperson appointed in terms of section 20 (vi) 21; (xxxxi) "Companies Act, 1973" means the Companies Act, 1973 (Act No. 61 of (V1) 1973); (xxiv) (vii) "controlling interest", in relation to- (111) (a) any business or undertaking, means any interest of whatever nature 25 enabling the holder thereof to exercise, directly or indirectly, any control 23 whatsoever over the activities or assets of the business or undertaking; and (b) any asset, means any interest of whatever nature enabling the holder thereof to exercise, directly or indirectly, any control whatsoever over the 30 asset; (v) (viii) "co-operative" means a co-operative as defined in the Co-operatives Act, 1981 (Act No. 91 of 1981); (xxii) (ix) (x) "department" means the national department responsible for liquor matters; 35 (x) (xi) "Director-General" means the Director-General of the department; (xi) (xii) "financial year" means-
+- 1. (1) In this Act, unless the context indicates otherwise- - (i) "advisory committee" means the National Liquor Advisory Committee 5 established by section 4; - (ii) "any other law" includes the common law; - (iii) "appeal tribunal" means the National Liquor Appeal Tribunal established by section 17(1); - (iv) "beer" means- - (a) a drink manufactured by the fermentation of a mash of malt, with or without cereals and flavoured with hops; - (b) ale, cider or stout; or - (c) any substance or other fermented drink- - (i) manufactured as or sold under the name of beer, ale, cider or stout; 15 or - (ii) declared to be beer under subsection (2)(a), - if it contains more than one per cent by volume of alcohol, but does not include sorghum beer; - (v) "chairperson" means the relevant chairperson appointed in terms of section 20 19; - (vi) "Companies Act, 1973" means the Companies Act, 1973 (Act No. 61 of 1973); - (vii) "controlling interest", in relation to- - (a) any business or undertaking, means any interest of whatever nature 25 enabling the holder thereof to exercise, directly or indirectly, any control whatsoever over the activities or assets of the business or undertaking; - (b) any asset, means any interest of whatever nature enabling the holder thereof to exercise, directly or indirectly, any control whatsoever over the 30 asset: - (viii) "co-operative" means a co-operative as defined in the Co-operatives Act, 1981 (Act No. 91 of 1981);